ROGException/SpendSmart/README.md

 Controllers: Contains the logic for handling user requests and responses.

-Models: Defines the data structures for the application (e.g., Expense, Budget).
+Models: Defines the data structures for the application (e.g., Expense).

 Views: Contains the HTML templates for rendering the UI.

 wwwroot: Contains static files (CSS, JavaScript, images).

 appsettings.json: Configuration file for the application (no database configuration needed for In-Memory).

+## Running the Application

+After cloning the repository, follow these steps to run the app locally:

+1. **Install dependencies**: If you're using PowerShell, run the `setup.ps1` script located in the root of the project.
+This script will clone the repository (if it hasn’t been cloned already), clean, restore, and rebuild the project.

+2. **Run the application**:
+   Once the app has been successfully built, it will be hosted locally.
+You can check the exact URL by looking at the terminal output after running the app.
+The log will display something like: Now listening on: http://localhost:5000.